rmorshea/talks/idom/what-is-idom/README.md

 unfortunately
-have not adopt the lessons that were learned by Javascript frameworks like React that made them popular and easy to use
+have not adopt the lessons that were learned by Javascript frameworks like React that make them popular and easy to use

-that is, many fall prey to the problems of imperative design patterns in one form or another
+that is, many Python UI Frameworks fall prey to the problems of imperative design patterns in one form or another

 -->